danisztls/supernova-theme/README.md

 Supernova is a theme with vivid colors inspired in the light of the stars.

-I tried to use a different hue and maximize saturation for each color but I also balanced the contrast so to improve readability and avoid the 'blinding' effect.
+I balanced the contrast to improve readability and avoid a 'blinding' effect and tried to use a different hue and maximize saturation for each color.

 ## Files
 ```bash